 Using the lighting instructions included, the Slow’n Sear managed 9+ hours at ~225 with Kingsford blue bag charcoal and two chunks of peach wood.
 On my 2nd attempt, I used CoShell Coconut Charcoal and pulled 11 hours at 225.
 It is worth noting that I did not use water on the CoShell smoke.
 Smoking with the Slow’n Sear was incredibly easy and straightforward.
 A first time user can achieve success with this without major obstacles.

 Searing and Grilling with the Slow’n Sear

 The beautiful thing about this product is its versatility.
 You can dump a chimney of hot coals into the Slow’n Sear and you’ll have a perfect hot zone and a well protected indirect zone.
-If you need a bigger hot zone, pour the coals in the open space, leaving the smaller area as a cool zone.
-You can leave the Slow’n Sear in the kettle at all times, unless you need 100% of your grill to be hot (which is rare).
+If you need a bigger hot zone, pour the coals into the open space, leaving the smaller area as a cool zone.
+You can leave the Slow’n Sear in the kettle at all times unless you need 100% of your grill to be hot (which is rare).

 Slow’n Sear VS Smokenator